 Team Science: Understanding ecological systems at scales critical for human decision making requires interdisciplinary scientific synthesis (Hampton and Parker 2011; Goring et al. 2017), which is increasingly performed by teams (Wuchty et al. 2007; Smith et al. 2014).
 Team science has fundamentally changed the process of knowledge creation; teams are more likely than solo authors to produce novel, high-impact research, and their papers are more frequently cited (Wuchty et al. 2007; Uzzi et al. 2013).
 The interdisciplinary efforts at the core of biodiversity science in general and of this project in particular are critical for scientific discovery, especially with the fast proliferation of Big Data capabilities that have transformed the landscape of biodiversity research.
 But how does one become a member of a successful team and contribute effectively to this new model of science?
 Successful interdisciplinary training therefore requires training in team science as well as in scientific disciplines, and a foundational component of the training program for this project will be integration of team science principles.
 The “science of team science” indicates that high-performing teams are diverse (Cheruvelil et al. 2014; Smith et al. 2014) and multi-institutional (Jones et al. 2008).
 Critical factors for success include development of strong interpersonal skills, a shared vision, strategically identifying team members and building the team, managing disagreements and conflicts, and setting expectations for sharing credit and authorship (Cheruvelil et al. 2014; Goring et al. 2014), including adoption of new metrics for individual success (Roche and Rickard 2017).
 We will emphasize team science principles in our individual training of students and postdocs and through our collective interactions and training as well.
-Part of each annual meeting will be devoted to team science training, and at least one such meeting will involve a team science expert from outside our project to share texperiences and lead a “hands-on” training session.
+Part of each annual meeting will be devoted to team science training, and at least one such meeting will involve a team science expert from outside our project to share experiences and lead a “hands-on” training session.

+Undergraduate Research Training: Undergraduates will be involved in training workshops in data science (detailed below) and will practice the skills they learn there while completing field and laboratory data collection.
+Undergraduates will be encouraged to pursue independent projects focusing on any number of the aspects of our project, from modeling to data science to empirical ecology and/or evolution.
+Such projects are supported by funding opportunities for undergraduate research at all participating institutions, and complementary courses, both capstone senior seminars in thesis writing, and analytical training labs.